Rock2Wgtn

 The Rock2Wgtn Festival was a two-day music festival.
 It is the second major music festival to be held in New Zealand, the first being the Big Day Out, but Rock2Wgtn is the first purely metal/rock festival.
 It is also the first two-day festival, as the Big Day Out is held over a single day.
 It was held at the Westpac Stadium, informally known as The Cake Tin due to the shape of the building.

 Rock2Wgtn 2008

 The Rock2Wgtn Festival was held Easter 2008.
 The headliners were Kiss and Ozzy Osbourne.
 The other bands to play were Whitesnake, Lordi, Alice Cooper, and Poison.

 New Zealand bands The Valves, Sonic Altar, and The Symphony of Screams played support over the 2 nights.

 The special effects were supplied by Weta Workshop who have previously supplied effects for movies such as The Lord of The Rings.

 Attendance over the 2 days was around 50,000.
+The event was not a commercial success, and it was noted that Kiss bassist/vocalist Gene Simmons insisted on large volumes of free tickets being given out in order to obviate the appreciably noticeable empty seats at the venue.